Three Goals – Faster, Easier, Safer

 Which Is Faster?

 Get your stop watch.
-An install begins when a ServerLIFT™ leaves its parking space and ends when returned.
-If you have to negotiate tight data center aisles with a ServerLIFT™ that’s 47 inches long, your trip to the rack space becomes a slow, laborious obstacle course.
-ServerLIFT™ is a side-loading unit nearly four feet in length compared to RackLift coming in at two feet, four inches at its widest point.
-Interestingly, since the publication of this page ServerLIFT™ removed length dimensions from their online spec sheets.
+An install begins when a ServerLIFT® leaves its parking space and ends when returned.
+If you have to negotiate tight data center aisles with a 47 inch long ServerLIFT®, your trip to the rack space becomes a slow, laborious obstacle course.
+ServerLIFT® is a side-loading unit nearly four feet in length compared to RackLift coming in at two feet, four inches at its widest point.
+Interestingly, since the publication of this page ServerLIFT® removed length dimensions from their online spec sheets.

 RackLift™ is a front-loading “tower style design” that easily spins 360˚ in a two-tile aisle making maneuverability a breeze in the tightest data center.
 Lifting speed is immaterial since raising the server to the desired height with either unit can be done in less than a minute – whether it is a manual or electric unit.
-It’s the return trip and device insertion that take up all the time.
+It’s the device insertion and then the return trip take up all the time.

 Which Is Easier?